dotnet/docs-maui/docs/user-interface/controls/checkbox.md

 ## CheckBox visual states

-<xref:Microsoft.Maui.Controls.CheckBox> has an `IsChecked` `VisualState` that can be used to initiate a visual change to the <xref:Microsoft.Maui.Controls.CheckBox> when it becomes checked.
+<xref:Microsoft.Maui.Controls.CheckBox> has an `IsChecked` <xref:Microsoft.Maui.Controls.VisualState> that can be used to initiate a visual change to the <xref:Microsoft.Maui.Controls.CheckBox> when it becomes checked.

 The following XAML example shows how to define a visual state for the `IsChecked` state: